-- Health Informatics Specialist
+- Liquid error: internal Health Informatics Specialist

 Master's Degree in Health Services

-Master's degrees qualify candidates to fill top-level management positions, such as hospital administrator, practice administrator, or director of operations.
-Due to the depth of knowledge and specializations offered by master's degrees, organizations may hire these graduates as contracted healthcare consultants.
+Master's degrees qualify graduates for management positions like hospital administrator, practice administrator, and director of operations.
+Due to the depth of knowledge and specializations offered by master's programs, organizations may also hire these graduates as healthcare consultants.

 - Hospital Administrator